alastairwyse/ApplicationMetrics/README.md

     ConsoleMetricLogger metricLogger = new ConsoleMetricLogger(bufferProcessor, true);

-    // Define a metric aggregate to record the average size of sent messages (total message size / number of messages sent) metricLogger.DefineMetricAggregate(new MessageSize(0), new MessageSent(), "AverageMessageSize", "The average size of sent messages");
+    // Define a metric aggregate to record the average size of sent messages (total message size / number of messages sent) metricLogger.DefineMetricAggregate(new MessageSize(), new MessageSent(), "AverageMessageSize", "The average size of sent messages");

     // Define a metric aggregate to record the number of messages sent per second (number of messages sent / number of seconds of runtime) metricLogger.DefineMetricAggregate(new MessageSent(), TimeUnit.Second, "MessagesSentPerSecond", "The number of messages sent per second");